hashan-7/Cook-AI/README.md

 A running MySQL server instance.

+Installation & Configuration
+Open the project in IntelliJ IDEA

+Open IntelliJ IDEA and select "Open".

-Navigate to the project directory
+Navigate to the cloned cook-ai directory and open it.

-cd cook-ai
+Allow Maven to download all the required dependencies.

 Create your MySQL Database